Below is a list of print maps in the library and online maps that are free to use on the Internet, unless otherwise

 National Atlas of Canada

 Unlike previous bound editions, the 5th edition is published as a series of individual thematic maps at various scales.
 Topics covered include climate, forestry, population, transport, etc. These maps are located in the map cabinet 2.
-The scanned version of this atlas is available online.
+The digital (and most current) version of this atlas is available online.

 We have a very small subset of the Quebec topographic series that covers the province of Quebec at the scale of 1:20,000.
 These maps, located in map cabinet 2, are more detailed that the topographic 1:50,000 topographic maps of Canada.

 - National Atlas of Canada Online: the printed versions of the National Atlas of Canada are also available at Concordia Library

 - Atlas Québec: includes the main atlases created by the Government of Québec